-“Cerrada” or “Manteo” in Spanish, is a Closing Ceremony, a postpartum healing ritual, to nurture the mother after her passage through giving birth, and her journey into motherhood – whether it’s the first baby or not.
+The “Cerrada” in Spanish, is a Closing Ceremony, a postpartum healing ritual, to nurture the mother after her passage through giving birth, and her journey into motherhood – whether it’s the first baby or not.
 It is a celebration, a setting of sacred space, and a way to nurture the Mum.
-Most commonly known in English as “Closing the Bone”s.
+Most commonly known in English as “Closing the Bones”.

+I learnt this ritual from Traditional Mexican Midwife Angelina Martínez Miranda, also from Mexican Midwife Naolí Vinaver and Rocío Alarcón, ethnobotanist from Ecuador.
 It is a Latin American tradition where the postpartum mother is bathed in herbs, anointed, massaged and wrapped in the Mayan tradition.
+It is also performed traditionally all around the world.
 The intention is to provide a space as a nurturing and supportive environment in which healing can take place on these many levels.
-I learnt the traditional Mexican ritual and more recently from Dr Rocio Alarcon, an ethnobotanist and shaman and traditional midwife from Ecuador.

 This ceremony acknowledges the immense changes a woman has undergone in pregnancy and childbirth and assists in bringing her spirit back into her own body.
 Physically, it guides bones back into place, helps the uterus shrink back down, and stimulates blood flow.
 Emotionally, it provides a sense of calm and grounding, and reestablishes a sense of self.